coder/templates/docker-vnc-eclipse/README.md

 ---
-name: Run a virtual desktop and Eclipse on your Docker workspace
+display_name: Docker (Eclipse)
-description: The goal is to run a virtual desktop and Eclipse on your Docker workspace
+description: Runs a virtual desktop and Eclipse on your Docker workspace
+icon: ../../../site/static/icon/docker.svg
+maintainer_github: coder
+verified: true
-tags: [local, docker]
+tags: [container, docker]
 ---

 # Run a virtual desktop to container workspace on a Docker host